kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 This section prescribes the performance requirements for glide path equipment components of the ISMLS.
 These requirements are based on the assumption that the aircraft is heading directly toward the facility.

 \(a\) The glide slope antenna system must be located near the approach end of the runway, and the equipment must be adjusted so that the vertical path line will be in a sloping horizontal plane containing the centerline of the runway being served, and satisfy the coverage requirements prescribed in paragraph (g) of this section.
-For the purpose of obstacle clearance, location of the glide slope antenna system must be in accordance with the criteria specified in subpart C of part 97 of this chapter.
+For the purpose of obstacle clearance, location of the glide slope antenna system must be in accordance with the criteria specified in subpart C of [[Volume 2/F Air traffic and general operating rules/0097 Standard instrument procedures.md|part 97 of this chapter]].

 \(b\) The radiation from the glide path antenna system must produce a composite field pattern which is pulse duration modulated by a 90 Hz and a 150 Hz tone, which is the time average equivalent to amplitude modulation.
 The pattern must be arranged to provide a straight line descent path in the vertical plane containing the centerline of the runway, with the 150 Hz tone predominating below the path and the 90 Hz tone predominating above the path to at least an angle equal to 1.752θ.
 As used in this section theta (θ), denotes the nominal glide path angle.
 The glide path angle must be adjusted and maintained within 0.075θ.

 \(c\) The glide path equipment must be capable of producing a radiated glide path from 3 to 9 degrees with respect to the horizontal.
-However, ISMLS glide path angles in excess of 3 degrees may be used to satisfy instrument approach procedures or to overcome an obstruction clearance problem, only in accordance with the criteria specified in subpart C of part 97 of this chapter.
+However, ISMLS glide path angles in excess of 3 degrees may be used to satisfy instrument approach procedures or to overcome an obstruction clearance problem, only in accordance with the criteria specified in subpart C of [[Volume 2/F Air traffic and general operating rules/0097 Standard instrument procedures.md|part 97 of this chapter]].

 \(d\) The downward extended straight portion of the ISMLS glide path must pass through the ISMLS reference datum at a height ensuring safe guidance over obstructions and safe and efficient use of the runway served.
-The height of the ISMLS reference datum must be in accordance with subpart C of part 97 of this chapter.
+The height of the ISMLS reference datum must be in accordance with subpart C of [[Volume 2/F Air traffic and general operating rules/0097 Standard instrument procedures.md|part 97 of this chapter]].

 \(e\) The glide path equipment must operate in the band 5220 MHz to 5250 MHz.
 The frequency tolerance may not exceed ±0.0001 percent.